Product Strategy Deck: The MBB Consultant Cheat Sheet

 After diving deep into data and analysis, it’s essential to step back and identify what’s truly important.
 This is often the most challenging part of problem-solving.
 Effective problem solvers look for the core message that will support a clear recommendation.

-At McKinsey, the Pyramid Principle is used to synthesize findings.
+At firms like McKinsey, BCG, and Bain the Pyramid Principle is used to synthesize findings.
 This principle states that every synthesis should communicate one main idea—the “governing thought.”
 Supporting ideas are organized logically, moving from detailed facts up to the main conclusion, while excluding irrelevant information.

 Even though synthesizing formally comes near the end of the problem solving process, it’s something you should do continuously throughout the project.
 After making any analytical progress, try to create an initial “Day 1” or “Week 1” draft of your solution and revisit it regularly—testing and adjusting both your answers and your approach at each phase.
 Regular synthesis helps keep your team focused on the key question and ensures you’re always ready to communicate your findings.